M66B/NetGuard/FAQ.md

 There is no need for a select all function, because you can switch from black list to white list mode using the settings.
 See also [question 0](#FAQ0).

-<a name="FAQ26"></a>
-**(26) Can you make the colors configurable?**

-NetGuard is not an application you will use regularly once you have setup the rules, so IMHO it is not worth the effort to make the colors configurable.

 <br />